 Our guest author Genevieve Dennis from Easy Name Change is answering these questions and more for couples getting married in Australia, USA, Canada and the UK to help you make the best choice for you and your family.

 Hey nearlywed!
-This article is sponsored, but we only recommend businesses we believe will enhance your wedding experience.
+This article is sponsored, but we only recommend businesses we believe will add to your wedding experience.
 It also contains affiliate links, so if you choose to make a purchase, we’ll receive a commission at no extra cost to you.

 Does my name automatically change when I get married?